COS301-SE-2024/Dispute-Resolution-Engine/docs/QualityRequirements.md

 ## Usability

 The Dispute Resolution Engine is designed to be user-friendly.
-It aims to facilitate easy navigation through the implementation of simple and intuitive user interfaces.
-This ensures that users can operate the system efficiently without extensive training or technical knowledge.
+It aims to enable easy navigation through simple and intuitive user interfaces.
+This ensures that users can operate the system effectively without extensive training or technical knowledge.
+This is crucial for a platform that is intended to accommodate users from a wide range of domains.

 ## Reliability